LucasDelfino92/morrowindsharp/internallogic.md

 ## CONFLICT NOTES

-None of these mods' assets conflict with each other.
+None of these mods' assets conflict with one another.

 **What is something that can be perceived with one of your senses of life - Something edgy related to death my brother** will conflict with **Severa Magia DB fix**, as they both edit the NPC Severa Magia.